 Go to networking events.
-It’s hard to feel alone when you’re not in an office chatting with your coworkers, so every few weeks I browse Eventbrite for local networking events.
+It’s easy to feel alone when you’re not in an office chatting with your coworkers, so every few weeks I browse Eventbrite for local networking events.
 Raleigh is pretty great as they have a Creative Mornings event every month, where creative folks just like me get together to chat, connect, & learn.

 Work from anywhere.
-The great thing about working remotely is that you are not tied to a desk or an office, giving you the luxury of working from… anywhere!
+The great thing about working remote is that you are not tied to a desk or an office, giving you the luxury of working from… anywhere!
 Last year, I traveled to Europe for a 3-week vacation without having to take PTO.
-How’d I swing that, you may ask?
+How’d I swing that, you ask?
 I worked while I was there.
 More importantly, I worked my normal business hours (PST) even though Europe was 9 hours ahead.
 It wasn’t ideal, but I still got to explore France while getting paid.

 I hope these tips help.
 If you have any secrets to mastering WFH life, please share! & you can shop my comfy cashmere set below.